 When you do purchase office supplies, you can get better deals if you buy in bulk.
 So plan out what supplies you need and, if possible, stock up all at once.

 You can also potentially save or make some money by recycling old supplies like printer cartridges and electronics.

 Sign Up for Loyalty Programs

-Another easy way to save money on office supplies and equipment is to sign up for loyalty programs from the stores or businesses that you buy from regularly.
+Another easy way of cutting costs in business when it comes to office supplies and equipment is to sign up for loyalty programs from the stores or businesses that you buy from regularly.